kdaily/aws-cli/proposals/pr-contrib-guide.md

 ### Contribution-ready

+We will add a new stage that identifies which issues are ready for contribution.
-Issues that are ready for contribution will be labeled and added to a queue where users interested in contributing can discover what is available.
+Issues will be labeled and added to a queue where users interested in contributing can discover what is available.
 Any issue that has been marked as available is open for a community contribution through a GitHub pull request.

 ### Implementation

+We will improve the implementation stage with specific instructions and criteria for completing an implementation.
 An issue moves from the contribution-ready phase to the implementation phase when a contributor opens a pull request for the issue.
 In addition, a user can comment on the issue that they are planning to make a contribution.
-While not required, this can be an indicator to the community that work is ongoing and should be collaboarated on instead of duplicated.
+While not required, this can be an indicator to the community that work is ongoing and should be collaborated on instead of duplicated.
 The contributor can then implement their change using the CONTRIBUTING guide as a reference.
 They open a pull request linked to the issue.

 When an issue is being worked on by a contributor, the maintainers will provide guidance and support.
 They will engage with the contributor for discussion of